 - Show Button is enabled by default.
 You can set an action for the button (go to a specific URL or go to Checkout), change the button’s text, or disable the button if you don’t want it.

-The Text with Image Layout grid comes with three different columns, but you can add more products by clicking the Add New button.
+The Text with Image Grid comes with four different columns, but you can add more products by clicking the Add New button.
 In each different column, click Upload Image to add an image.
-Alt Text can also be set here.
+Image Alt Text can also be set here, as well as a URL link for the image using Image Link to URL.

 Use the Heading Text and Text fields to change the text that displays on the column.